-Polycrystalline-diamond-tipped bits for engraving granite, quartz, and Lava Stone
+Polycrystalline-diamond-tipped bits for engraving granite, quartz, Lava Stone, natural quartzite

-These are single-lipped polycrystalline diamond (PCD) bits which, due to their hardness, are used to engrave granite, quartz, and lava stone on CNC machines and CNC routers.
+These are single-lipped polycrystalline diamond (PCD) bits which, due to their hardness, are used to engrave granite, natural quartzite, quartz, and lava stone on CNC machines and CNC routers.

 These polycrystalline tools are also known as synthetic polycrystalline diamond tools and are recommended for work on granite or similar hard materials.